 Senior management is responsible for establishing and implementing policies and procedures and defining responsibilities for bank-wide business continuity planning.
 Management should document, maintain, and test the bank's business continuity plan and backup systems periodically to mitigate the consequences of system failures, natural and other disasters, and unauthorized intrusions.
 Management also should report the tests of the plan and backup systems to the board annually.

-68 For more information on liquidity planning, refer to the "Liquidity" booklet of the Comptroller's Handbook.
+&lt;sup>57 For more information on liquidity planning, refer to the "Liquidity" booklet of the Comptroller's Handbook.

-69 For more information, refer to the "Business Continuity Planning" booklet of the FFIEC Information Technology (IT) Examination Handbook.
+&lt;sup>58 For more information, refer to the "Business Continuity Planning" booklet of the FFIEC IT Examination Handbook.